Samppaa/Chinese-flashcards/README.md

 This a small app I created to learn Chinese words by using spaced repetion.
 Adding words is easy, when you type the Chinese word, the system will automatically find the phonetic writing for the word.

-The userinterface is very intuitive and easy to use.
+The user interface is very intuitive and easy to use.

 The main interface: